 Net income available to Genworth Financial, Inc.'s common stockholders.
 Lower net income available to Genworth Financial, Inc.'s common stockholders in 2011 was primarily related to lower tax benefits.
 For a discussion of each of our segments and Corporate and Other activities, see the "-Results of Operations and Selected Financial and Operating Performance Measures by Segment."
-Included in net income available to Genworth Financial, Inc.'s common stockholders for the year ended December 31, 2011 was an increase of \$45 million, net of taxes, attributable to changes in foreign exchange rates.
+Included in net income available to Genworth Financial, Inc.'s common stockholders 31, 2011 was an increase of \$45 million, net of taxes, attributable to changes in foreign exchange rates.